gitrust/moviepy/Readme.md

 Some examples of codecs are:

-* 'libx264' (default codec for file extension .mp4) makes well-compressed videos (quality tunable using ‘bitrate’).
+* 'libx264' (default codec for file extension .mp4) makes well-compressed videos (quality tunable using ‘bitrate’)

-* 'mpeg4' (other codec for extension .mp4) can be an alternative to 'libx264', and produces higher quality videos by default.
+* 'mpeg4' (other codec for extension .mp4) can be an alternative to 'libx264', and produces higher quality videos by default

-* 'rawvideo' (use file extension .avi) will produce a video of perfect quality, of possibly very huge size.
+* 'rawvideo' (use file extension .avi) will produce a video of perfect quality, of possibly very huge size
 * png (use file extension .avi) will produce a video of perfect quality, of smaller size than with rawvideo
 * 'libvorbis' (use file extension .ogv) is a nice video format, which is completely free/ open source.
-However not everyone has the codecs installed by default on their machine.
+However not everyone has the codecs installed by default on their machine
 * 'libvpx' (use file extension .webm) is tiny a video format well indicated for web videos (with HTML5).
-Open source.
+Open source

 ## rule of thumb for video size